 Adults

 There are several weekday and seasonal opportunities for adults to participate in faith formation.
 The Centering Prayer group gathers on 2nd and 4th Tuesdays for prayer and reflection on books by spiritual leaders.
 The Contemplative Prayer & Worship group gathers on Wednesdays for prayer, meditation, and reflection on readings by contemplatives.
-The Gospel Co-op group gather to reflect on the upcoming Gospel reading, offers prayers, and shares in the Eucharist.
+The Gospel Co-op group gathers to reflect on the Gospel reading for the upcoming Sunday, and offers a liturgically inclusive prayer service.

 Wednesday Book Groups